vladmorosanu97/frontend-from-zero-to-hero/Week 3 - HTML5, CSS3 and JavaScript/README.md

   * Now, that you've gathered enough information about HTML5 and CSS3, I'll leave here some links from a really good online book where you can understand all the concepts from JavaScript in depth.
   * If you want to read all the chapters of this book this is the link: [The Modern JavaScript Tutorial](https://javascript.info/)
   * But if you are a "Rocky" programmer, I chose for you the most important chapters from this week.
 We will be talking later on about other chapters in another week, step by step.
 Each link containts some subchapters.
+Some chapters offer you a set of exercises which are very helpful if you want to practice what you've learned up until that point.

       * [An introduction](https://javascript.info/getting-started)
       * [JavaScript Fundamentals](https://javascript.info/first-steps)